wushenrong/wushenrong.github.io/collections/_drafts/markdown-formatting-style-guide.md

 ## Considerations

-This document will mainly consider [GitHub Flavor Markdown](https://github.github.com/gfm/) (GFM) as the default extension of Markdown for usage and [kramdown] as a secondary extension.
+This document will mainly use and consider [GitHub Flavor Markdown](https://github.github.com/gfm/) (GFM) as the main Markdown flavor and [kramdown] as a secondary flavor.

 [kramdown]: https://kramdown.gettalong.org/